AndyElp/Instacart_basket_analysis_one/README.md

 The scripts comprise of questions set out for the project and my methods of solving them.

 The were 5 datasets provided including sperate data for customers, products and orders for example.
 These needed to be analysed and merged as appropriate.

+During this process there were several new variables created based on the needs of the fictional business department of Instacart.